CSHassan/.Net_Project/README.md

 # .Net_Project
-a simply .net project i made
+a simply .net Project Demo I made that uses .net and sql to search and customize data from a customer database.